daqiren888/w251/HW06/README.md

 gst-launch-1.0 v4l2src device=/dev/video0 ! xvimagesink
 ```

-2. What is the difference between a property and a capability?
-How are they each expressed in a pipeline?
+Q1: What is the difference between a property and a capability?

+- Answer: Properties are used to describe extra information for capabilities.
+A property consists of a key (a string) and a value.
+There are different possible value types that can be used.
+There is a distinct difference between the possible capabilities of a pad , the allowed caps of a pad and lastly negotiatedcaps. we can get values of properties in a set of capabilities by querying individual properties of one structure.

+Q2: How are they each expressed in a pipeline?

+-Answer: InGstream， pad as the input/output interface of element, the direction is the data flow from the src pad (production data) of one element to the sink pad (consumption data) of another element.

-3. Explain the following pipeline, that is explain each piece of the pipeline, desribing if it is an element (if so, what type), property, or capability.
+Q3: Explain the following pipeline, that is explain each piece of the pipeline, desribing if it is an element (if so, what type), property, or capability.
 What does this pipeline do?

 ```
 gst-launch-1.0 v4l2src device=/dev/video0 ! video/x-raw, framerate=30/1 ! videoconvert ! agingtv scratch-lines=10 ! videoconvert ! xvimagesink sync=false
 ```
+- Answer
+gst-launch-1.0 v4l2src
+( Launch Gstream)
+device=/dev/video0 !  video/x-raw, framerate=30/1 !
+( Catch the pictures from USB webcam; video has 30 frames per sec)
+videoconvert !
+(change color space or format)
+agingtv  scratch-lines=10 !
+AgingTV ages a video stream in realtime, and adds scratches and dust.
+videoconvert !
+(change color space or format)
+xvimagesink
+（Use XWindow output）
+sync=false
+(Synchronisation is disabled entirely by setting the object sync property to FALSE)

 4. GStreamer pipelines may also be used from Python and OpenCV.
 For example:
 ```